msyao/just-feel-pepper-api/README.md

 # Just Feel Pepper

 WDI Capstone Project: A Pepper Review app by Yao.

 ##User Story & Wireframes & ERD
 Both of these are viewable on [Trello](https://trello.com/b/Q1Rcw2Lr/take-a-veyhttps://trello.com/b/FzoDbOkG/just-feel-pepper).

 ##Explanation of App
-This web app allows logged-in users to create custom surveys.
-Once survey is created and completed, results of the survey will be collected and rendered on a dashboard.
-From the Dashboard view, users have the options to **CRUD**: create new surveys, edit questions within an existing survey, and delete a survey.

-There are only one type of survey:
-Text - a user creates a question title, description, and the survey taker is then given a text field to write an answer.
+This web app allows logged-in users to post rating and reviews on peppers.

+###Unregistered View:
+-  Must log in to post reviews as regular users.

+###Registered View:
+-   Admin users can CRUD on both posts and reviews.
+-   Regular users can CRUD on reviews.

-###Technologies Used
+##Technologies Used

 -   Handlebars
 -   HTML5
 -   SCSS
 -   Postgres
 -   Ruby On Rails
 -   Ember.js Framework
 -   Javascript
 -   Bootstrap
 -   Heroku
 -   Git
+-   Axure

 ##Deployed front end link
 Please [Just Feel Pepper]().